jangraefen/open-repo.nvim/README.md

     { '<leader>gb', '<cmd>OpenRepoCICD<CR>', desc = 'Open builds' }
   },
   opts = {
-    browser_command = 'xdg-open',
+    -- If you are on WSL, you can install wslu and use wslview as the command browser_command = 'xdg-open',
     host_mappings = {
       ["gitlab.mycompany.com"] = "gitlab",